Skip to Main Content

 When someone has hit your car

 If someone else hits your car, no matter who’s at fault, you should begin the claims process as soon as possible.
 If possible, gather as much information from the other driver as possible, including information on their vehicle and their insurance policy info.
 Get the contact information of any witnesses who are willing to give it and take photo and video evidence of the damage if you can.
-Keeping an accident checklist in your glove compartment can help prompt you if you’re shaken up by the incident.
+If you’re shaken up by the incident, keeping an accident checklist in your glove compartment can help you remember proper procedures.

 When people were injured in an accident